Completely Different Title

 - The Portugal title for the obscure satirical film Buffalo Soldiers was Os Policias do Mundo ("World Police", the derogatory nickname for the US later used in Team America).
 One reviewer called it "the only known instance where a translated title is on par with the original"

-- Basic became Violaçăo de Conduta, "Breach of Conduct"
+- In Brazil, Basic became Violaçăo de Conduta, "Breach of Conduct", and Law Abiding Citizen, Código de Conduta, "Code of Conduct".

 - In Portugal, the first Die Hard movie is called Assalto ao Arranha-céus which can be translated as "Skyscraper Siege" OR "Skyscraper Heist" hinting at the stated and hidden motives respectively of the antagonists.
 Die Hard 2 became "Airport Siege/Heist", Die Hard with a Vengeance became Die Hard: The Revenge, Live Free Or Die Hard became Die Hard 4.0: Live or Die, and A Good Day to Die Hard got a subtitle that subverts the original title: Die Hard: It's Never a Good Day to Die.